 Avoiding a major international airport can also save money on long-term parking.
 When planning your trip to Sin City, consider looking at all your airport options.

 To save money on flights, consider flying a “no thrills” airline where nothing is included.
-My husband recently flew Swoop Airlines which fly from Vancouver to Las Vegas at reduced prices.
-Even if you don’t live in Canada, most countries have ultra-low-cost airlines.

 Many of us have credit cards with bonuses.
 Some collect air mileage while others give discounts for a companion ticket.
 Alaska Airlines and Westjet, for instance, offer a discounted rate when a second person is flying.